jaak-peterson/autoware_mini_practice/practice_3/README.md

 3. In the current_pose_callback, add the calculation of ego distance from the path start.
 We can interpret it as the relative location on the path.
 And it will be a reference point for our following calculations.
    - First, we convert the ego vehicle location to shapely Point.
    - Then, find the distance using the `project` function from shapely.
-   - The ego vehicle itself will not be ideally on the trajectory, so this distance will represent the location on the path that is closest to the ego vehicle (closest point on path)
+   - The ego vehicle itself will not be ideally on the path (path vs actual path), so this distance will represent the location on the path that is closest to the ego vehicle (closest point on path)

 ```
-current_pose = Point(np.array([msg.pose.position.x, msg.pose.position.y]))
+current_pose = Point([msg.pose.position.x, msg.pose.position.y])
 d_ego_from_path_start = self.path_linstring.project(current_pose)
 ```

 4. Remove previous printouts and add another one printing out `d_ego_from_path_start`
-5. You can test running the `practice_3.launch` and occasionally see the error in the console log (see below) - you can try launching it multiple times, and it should, at some point, occur.
+5. You can test running the `practice_3.launch` and occasionally see the error in the console log (see below).
 It appears when the path_callback does not manage to assign value to `self.path_linestring` (you might have named it differently), and it is already being used in `current_pose_callback`.
 Fix it by checking if the value is not set the `current_pose_callback` should return.

 ```
 d_ego_from_path_start = self.path_linestring.project(current_pose)